Santa Fe, New Mexico’s Weekend Travel Guide

 Welcome to Santa Fe!

-Musical venues are just one of the many attractions to explore in this warm and vibrant city.
+Concert venues are just one of the many attractions to explore in this warm and vibrant city.
 Let Aqui Santa Fe help you find the perfect luxury vacation rental property for your Santa Fe stay.
 Simply fill out our contact form to get started.

-11 Exciting Things to Do in Santa Fe in Summer
+11 Exciting Santa Fe Summer Activities

 Celebrate the Arts

-3. Tour the Santa Fe Indian Market.
+• Tour the Santa Fe Indian Market.
 On August 17th and 18th, you can visit the Santa Fe Indian Market, the largest and most prestigious juried Native arts show globally.
 It draws approximately 120 thousand visitors eager to find the best works created by Native artists.
 Works are available through live and silent auctions as well as for sale by the artists.
 Booths of native food will be abundant.

-4. Be swept up by classical music.
+• Be swept up by classical music.
 Santa Fe Chamber Music Festival is July 14th – August 19th.
 It has a lineup of concerts and free events that appeal to lovers of classical music.
-The Santa Fe Opera is renowned globally and opens its summer season on May 29th with The Pearl Fishers and closes August 31st with a Mariachi Extravaganza.
+The Santa Fe Opera is renowned globally and opens its summer season on May 29th with The Pearl Fishers and closes on August 31st with a Mariachi Extravaganza.

 Enjoy Nature

-2. Get a taste of adrenaline with mountain biking.
+• Get a taste of adrenaline with mountain biking.
 USA Today lists Santa Fe as one of America’s Top Mountain Bike Towns.
 In the city, biking is safe because of its bike lanes.
 In the wilderness, you can take an easy, scenic bike ride or challenge yourself on a mountain bike.
 Golfers are delighted to find eight world-class golf courses within a two-hour drive from the city set in the high desert atmosphere and in the mountain air.
 To review the top-rated courses visit GolfAdvisor.

-3. Get up early and go fishing.
+• Get up early and go fishing.
 Fishermen head to Santa Fe National Forest and its 1000 miles of streams and 20 lakes lively with fish.
 The Forest offers a variety of fishing experiences including both cold and warm water fish.
 You can head for an established fishing area or set off with your tackle and find your own.

 Tickle Your Taste buds

-1. Savor world-renowned restaurants.
-Santa Fe cuisine combines Indigenous American, Spanish and Anglo influences from the basics of corn, beans, and squash to chili peppers that explode in your mouth.
+Savor world-renowned restaurants.
+Santa Fe cuisine combines Indigenous American, Spanish, and Anglo influences from the basics of corn, beans, and squash to chili peppers that explode in your mouth.
 Make your own meals using fresh, local ingredients from farmers’ markets, or try some of Santa Fe’s most renowned restaurants offering traditional foods.
 If you want to go where the locals go, try these restaurants that have an authentic vibe and serve the best of the regional cuisine:

-La Choza was voted the #1 New Mexican restaurant by readers of the Santa Fe Reporter.
+• La Choza was voted the #1 New Mexican restaurant by readers of the Santa Fe Reporter.
 The restaurant brings generations of tradition to your table along with award-winning red and green chili.

-Tortilla Flats has nationally acclaimed, award-winning dishes such as authentic tacos and enchilada plates
+• Tortilla Flats has nationally acclaimed, award-winning dishes such as authentic tacos and enchilada plates

 Calling all Kids